fabiandev/ts-runtime/README.md

 ### Assertions

 In TypeScript the above assignments would already be flagged by the compiler.
-By using the `as any` type assertion, any assignment will be allowed but still caught at runtime.
-Therefore other than `any` assertions will be checked.
+By using the type assertion `as any`, any assignment will be allowed but still caught at runtime with this package.

 ```ts
 true as any as number;
 ```

 The above assertion may not be a real world example, but there are situations where similar things happen.
 Imagine calling a function, that returns `any`.
-While *you know* that the returned value will be a number, you also want the TypeScript compiler to be aware of it and you assert it as a number.
-Probably this function call is from an external library and a bug is introduced that a boolean value is returned, which will remain unnoticed until checked at runtime.
+While *you know* that the returned value will be a number, you also want the TypeScript compiler to be aware of it and you assert it `as number`.
+Probably this function call is from an external library and a bug is introduced that a boolean value is returned instead, which will remain unnoticed unless checked at runtime:

 ```js
 t.number().assert(true);